ansys/pyansys-geometry/doc/source/getting_started/installation.rst

 Package installation in development mode
 ########################################

-This sectiom assumes that you want to install PyAnsys Geometry in developer mode so that you can modify the source and enhance it.
+This n assumes that you want to install PyAnsys Geometry in developer mode so that you can modify the source and enhance it.
 You can install PyAnsys Geometry from PyPI or from the `PyAnsys Geometry repository <https://github.com/ansys/pyansys-geometry>`_ on GitHub.